 The Web3 Product Manager Roadmap

-A step-by-step guide for aspiring and current product managers on how to build a successful career in the Web3 industry, from acquiring foundational knowledge to landing your first PM role.
+A step-by-step guide for aspiring and current product managers on how to build a successful career in the Web3 industry, from acquiring foundational.

 The role of the [Web3 Product Manager](/web3-product-manager-jobs) is one of the most exciting and challenging in the decentralized ecosystem.
 It requires a unique, T-shaped skillset that blends traditional product management excellence with a deep, nuanced understanding of blockchain technology, tokenomics, and community-led governance.
 For product managers looking to transition from Web2, the path can seem unclear.
 What skills do you need?
 How do you get experience?
 What does a career progression look like?